dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/apim_yamles_cli/yamles_cli_upgrade.md

 ## Upgrade a YAML configuration

 The `upgrade` option has the same goal as the [projupgrade](/docs/apim_reference/devopstools_ref/) tool existing for XML federated configurations.
 It enables you to upgrade YAML configurations or YAML configuration fragments from earlier versions (7.7 May2021 and later) to the latest.
-The `upgrade` option is the only entry point available to upgrade YAML configuration.
+The `upgrade` option is the centralized entry point to upgrade any kind of YAML configuration.

 **Example 1:**